Reader’s Spread vs. Printer’s Spread

 - Outside back cover

 Files pre-formatted in a spread can cause issues and the single-page PDF format ensures your artwork remains intact and in the correct order when printed.

 Uploading a single-page PDF file does not mean uploading one PDF for each page.
 It means all the pages in your PDF file should be single pages, not spreads.

 When to Use a Spread

-A reader’s spread format works well with a Perfect Bound Book cover.
+A printer’s spread format works well with a Perfect Bound Book cover.
 If you know the thickness of your book’s spine, format your spread in this order: back cover, spine, front cover.